joshua-rodgers/cpp_pong/README.md

 even though i could probably get away with just having the departure angle of the ball be random whenever it contacts a surface, i *have* to implement that feature. i like the feature i think because it actually makes the game a game of skill in that you can be intentional as to your placement of the ball. i intend to keep adding features to the game until i lose interest so maybe there could be power-ups? classes will start soon so i likely won't have time at that point though.

+## 1/08/2022
+i've implemented bounces off upper and lower walls. the paddle is now divided into 8 segments with each sending the ball on a different predictable y trajectory. at this point the game is completely playable, it's simply missing some basic enhancements such as the ball speed increasing on each volley and a scoreboard. i have to decide how far i want to go now. since im using sfml, adding sounds wouldn't be difficult im pretty sure, im just feeling motivation begin to seep away as i've accomplished my goal of getting comfortable with cpp before classes begin. i think i'll build something else totally different to get some experience with cpp data structures since i didn't end up using anything beyond classes and primitives here, not even arrays. naybe if i can see a way to do that with some of the enhancements ive had in mind such as powerups, i may just extend this littl project for that purpose. i could definitely do some cleanup and restructuring here and there.